JB Pritzker, Governor

 I believe that we share a common goal in making sure that students have the ability to learn in an environment that is free of sexual harassment, because sexual harassment is never okay.
 This new law helps to inform students of their rights and of the help available should they have a need.
-If you require additional assistance or would like to continue receiving updates from IDHR, please call 312-814-1830 or send us an email.
+If you require additional assistance or would like to continue receiving updates from IDHR, please email Betsy Ebeling.

 Illinois Department of Human Rights